Kairotic/mistakes/dyadic.md

 ## Definition 3.
 A number is a part of a number, the less of the greater, when it measures the greater

-Definition 3 is a little more complex, and because a single unit is not a number, awkward to express in contemporary progrmaming languages.
+Definition 3 is a little more complex, and because a single unit is not a number, awkward to express in contemporary programming languages.

 ~~~~{.haskell .colourtex}